oracle/python-oracledb/doc/src/user_guide/initialization.rst

 .. note::

-  These variables, with the exception of ``TNS_ADMIN``, are only supported in the python-oracledb Thick mode.
-See :ref:`enablingthick`.
+    The variables listed below are only supported in the python-oracledb Thick mode, with the exception of ``TNS_ADMIN`` and ``ORA_SDTZ`` which are also supported in the python-oracledb Thin mode.

 .. list-table-with-summary:: Common Oracle environment variables
     :header-rows: 1